dereuromark/cakephp-ide-helper/docs/code-completion/index.md

 ],
 ```

-That combination lets IDEs preserve the concrete entity type through calls such as:
+That combination lets IDEs preserve the concrete entity type through calls
+such as:

 ```php
 $query = $this->Users->find();
 $query->where(['active' => true])->all();
 ```

-The generated stub intentionally focuses on methods where the subject type is stable or where Cake already has a clear subject transition, for example:
+The generated stub intentionally focuses on methods where the subject type is
+stable or where Cake already has a clear subject transition:

 | Flow | Semantic result | ide-helper support |
 | --- | --- | --- |